5cript/dbus-glue/README.md

 I therefore recommend to switch to an entirely asynchronous architecture when you use any asynchronous methods/signals on the bus.

 Asynchronous functions use "continuation" style.
 Which means that when ever an asynchronous function finishes, a callback is called from which on execution can be resumed.

+Properties can also be read and written asynchronously, by calling get/set on them with the async flag, just the same as with methods.

 Only showing relevant differences to before:
 ```C++